Wealthy American cafe owners not liable for payments awarded to dismissed workers

 In January last year, the ERA found in favour of the former employees' personal grievance claim, ruling they were unjustifiably dismissed from a Snells Beach café.

-However, that cafe, Bayside Fine Foods, is now insolvent and the ERA has ruled in a new decision that its wealthy American owners, Deanna and James Dehlsen, are not personally liable to pay the outstanding money.
+However, that cafe, Bayside Fine Foods (BFFL), is now insolvent and the ERA has ruled in a new decision that its wealthy American owners, Deanna and James Dehlsen, are not personally liable to pay the outstanding money.

-James Dehlsen made his money in America where he is known as a pioneering figure in wind power and renewable energy.
+James Dehlsen made his money in America, where he is known as a pioneering figure in wind power and renewable energy.
 He's founded several companies, including one called Zond which reportedly sold for $100m in 1997.

-In the original decision ERA member Marija Urlich ruled BFFL had wrongly invoked a newly added business interruption clause in the workers' contracts and failed to consult them about redundancy.
+In the original decision, ERA member Marija Urlich ruled BFFL had wrongly invoked a newly added business interruption clause in the workers' contracts and failed to consult them about redundancy.

-As a result, the cafe workers- who were blameless - were left without income on the eve of a national lockdown and deprived of access to the Government's Covid-19 wage subsidy, Urlich said.
+As a result, the cafe workers - who were blameless - were left without income on the eve of a national lockdown and deprived of access to the Government's Covid-19 wage subsidy, Urlich said.

 She ordered Bayside to pay the workers $83,817 for three months' lost wages and $63,000 for compensatory damages.